-Tuition \$19,680.00 \$39,360.00
+Tuition \$20,448.00 \$40,896.00

-Standard Room \$ 3,205.00 \$ 6,410.00
+Standard Room \$ 3,317.00 \$ 6,634.00

-Standard Board \$ 3,079.00 \$ 6,158.00
+Standard Board \$ 3,187.00 \$ 6,374.00

-Total \$25,964.00 \$51,928.00
+Total \$26,952.00 \$53,904.00

-One-Time Student Fe es

-Confirmation/Continge ncy Deposit \$300

-Freshman Fee \$225
+One-Time Student Fees Confirmation/Contingency D Freshman Fee

+Part-Time Student Fees

-Part-Time Student Fe Each Unit Course \$4,920
+Each Unit Course \$5,112

-Additional Charges

-ing Students

-Activity Fee per semester
+Additional Charges Non-refundable Enrollment I Activity Fee per semester =

-Technology Fee (resident students) (per semester)
+Technology Fee (resident stu

-ester)
+Technology Fee (commuter s

-Laundry Fee (resident s students) (per semester) \$40
+Laundry Fee (resident studer

-Applied Music Fee (half-hour per week per semester) \$300
+Applied Music Fee (half-hou

-Cap and Gown prevailing cost
+Cap and Gown

-Laboratory Fee per Uni t Course • • • • • • • • • • • • • • • • • • • • \$10 to \$600
+Laboratory Fee per Unit Cou

+Parking Permit

-Practice Teaching Fee
+Practice Teaching Fee \$400

 Transcript Fee \$5

-· ·
+Single Room Charge \$3,812

+College Apartment \$4,315

+Student Health Insurance

+Enhanced Board Plan \$3,458

 The tuition covers the regular course load of twelve to sixteen credits each semester excluding band, choir, theater practica, and all Scholars Seminars.
-Any credits over 16 will be charged at a rate of \$1,230.00 per credit.
+Any credits over 16 will be charged at a rate of \$1,278.00 per credit.
 Students who drop below full-time during the add/drop period will receive an adjustment to tuition, room, board, fees, and financial aid.
 Students who drop individual course(s) after the add/drop period will not receive any adjustment to tuition, room, board, fees, or financial aid.
 Resident students must board at the College.
-If a double room is used as a single room, there is an additional charge of \$478 per semester.
-The estimated cost for books and supplies is up to \$1,200 per year, depending on the course of study.
+If a double room is used as a single room, there is an additional charge of \$495 per semester.
+The estimated cost for books and supplies is \$1,200 per year, depending on the course of study.
 Special session (May Term and Summer Session) charges for tuition, room, and board are established during the fall semester.